hobbeskocha/nyc-rnn/README.md

 ## Model Configuration

 **Data Normalization**:
 The training and test sets were normalized by scaling the electricity demand values between 0 and 1.
-This normalization was crucial to help that the RNN model converge more effectively during training by standardizing the input range.
+This normalization was crucial to help the RNN model converge more effectively during training by standardizing the input range.

 **Model Selection**:
-I chose LSTM model for future electricity demand forecasting due to its ability to capture long-term dependencies and sequential behavior in time series data.
-The architecture consisted of two LSTM layers with 50 units (neurons) each.
-While increasing the number of layers and units can capture complex temporal dependencies, it also increases the risk of overfitting.
-To address this, I applied regularization techniques, including Dense and Dropout layers.
-To capture the nonlinearity and learn the complex pattern of the data, I used ReLU activation function.
-By outputting 0 to negative values, ReLU prevents vanishing gradient problem.
+To effectively capture long-term dependencies and sequential patterns in the time-series data, a Long Short-Term Memory (LSTM) model was selected for forecasting future electricity demand.

+Following object-oriented design principles, I defined classes to manage both the dataset and the model architecture.
+The LSTM architecture consists of the following components:
+- Two LSTM layers with 50 neurons each, designed to capture the temporal dynamics of the data.
+- Dropout layers, with a 10% probability, after each LSTM layer to prevent overfitting.
+While additional layers and neurons can capture more complex relationships, they also increase the risk of overfitting, which the dropout layers mitigate by performing regularization.
+- A Linear layer that condenses the output from the LSTM layers down to a single value, enabling the model to produce a continuous regression output for electricity demand predictions.

 ## Model Training and Evaluation

-The LSTM model was implemented using PyTorch.
-Data from June 1, 2021 to December 31, 2023 was used as training set, while the remaining data was set aside for testing.
-The sliding window size (number of past observations) is 24 hours.
-Key hyperparameters:
-LSTM units = 50 (neurons)
-Batch size= 32
-Number of epochs = 20
-Learning rate = 0.001
-Dropouts = 0.2 (to take care of overfitting)
-Since the task involves time series data, Mean Squared Error loss function was used.
-Adam optimizer was employed to adjust the weight and tune the learning rate during back-propagation and aid better convergence.
+Using PyTorch's DataLoader, I implemented a training loop with the following key hyperparameters:
+- A sliding window size of 24 hours, where each set of 24 hours is used to predict the 25th hour.
+- A batch size of 32.
+- 20 training epochs.
+- The Adam optimizer with a learning rate of 0.0001 to adjust the model's weights during backpropagation.
+- Mean Squared Error (MSE) as the loss function, suitable for this regression task.

+After 20 epochs, the training converged with an MSE of approximately 0.0002 on the normalized data.
+For the test set, the inference loop achieved an MSE of 0.0004, again based on the normalized data.

+I then recorded the predicted and actual values into a dataframe and un-normalized the data back to its original units.
+This allowed for the calculation of the model's Root Mean Squared Error (RMSE), which was 147 MW.
+This is in comparison to an interquartile range of demand between 4900 and 6600 MW, highlighting the accuracy of the model relative to typical demand levels.

-## Results and Interpretation
+## Findings
-The model achieved RMSE of 142 MW on the test set (with actual interquartile demand ranging from 4900 to 6600 MW).
-The predicted highest demand of 7225 MW occurred in July, and the peak hourly demand of 6384 at 6 p.m.
-EST. These predictions from LSTM model suggest that NYC utilities should ensure that the grid is reinforced to handle higher demands during summer evenings.
-Furthermore, allocating additional resources during peak-demand periods could prevent blackouts or system overloads.
-Utilities may also incentivize consumers to reduce usage during peak hours, especially in the evenings.
-Below we see the plot of the predicted load against the actual load.
+The plot below illustrates the predicted electricity demand against the actual load:

 ![NYC predicted vs actual](artifacts/nyc-predicted-actual-line.png)

+The model predicts the highest demand of 7225 MW in July, with a peak hourly demand of 6384 MW occurring at 6 p.m.
+EST. These predictions indicate that NYC utilities should prioritize reinforcing the grid to handle increased demand, particularly during summer evenings when electricity usage tends to spike.
+Additionally, allocating extra resources during peak periods could help prevent blackouts or system overloads.
+Utilities may also consider implementing demand-side management strategies, such as incentivizing consumers to reduce electricity usage during peak hours, especially in the evenings, to maintain grid stability.

 ## Next Steps:
-The next phase of this project involves integrating weather data to further improve accuracy.
-I also plan to check the robustness of the results with GRU model and more traditional forecasting models like ARIMA.
+The next phase of this project involves integrating weather data, such as temperature and humidity, to further improve the accuracy of the electricity demand forecasts.
+Additionally, I plan to evaluate the robustness of the results by comparing the LSTM model's performance with traditional forecasting methods like ARIMA, to determine if the deep learning approach offers a clear advantage over more conventional models.